 2. Buy an International cookbook and plan a global food trip – get some inspiration here.

 3. Try some exotic fruits or vegetables that you first tried on your travels – my favourite new fruit is granadilla (Colombia) – looks like snot, tastes like bubblegum.
 I also love rambutan (Asia).
 There’s probably a few unfamiliar ones to try on this list.

 4. Make the national cocktail or drink of your favourite country.
 For me, it’s Prosecco.
-Or start with this list of 59 drinks from 59 countries.
+Or how about 8 Tequila Cocktails To Make At Home

 5. Track down some coffee or tea from a country you’ve visited (or want to visit).
 I’ve previously treated myself to bags of Vietnamese coffee and Hawaiian Kona coffee online.
 Don’t know where to start?
 Try a coffee subscription.